 I remember a particular developer in an organization who had a good reputation as a developer.
 He declined the opportunity to join a Scrum team because he felt he was better than everyone else and didn't want to be on a team with those he viewed beneath him.
 He was an eagle that didn't want to be stuck with the turkeys.

-Some employees have been around long enough to know that with Agile "this too shall pass".
+Some employees have been around long enough to know that with an Agile Transformation "this too shall pass".
 They don't believe that managers will follow through on the change, so they don't get too excited about it.
+They've seen the movie before and know how it ends.

-Managers get excited about the latest bright shiny object - whether it is implementing or decommissioning the PMO, training on lean 6 sigma and getting your greenbelt, or implementing test automation or Dev Ops.
+Managers get excited about the latest bright shiny object - training on lean 6 sigma and getting your greenbelt, or implementing test automation, Dev Ops or Agile Adoption.
 Cynical employees know that most managers have short spans of attention and will eventually lose interest in a long-term change initiative like an Agile transformation.
 The tyranny of the urgent will dominate and sap the will to change.

 What do you think - why do you think employees might fear Agile?